18F/api-standards/README.md

 ### Just use JSON

-[JSON](https://en.wikipedia.org/wiki/JSON) is an excellent, extremely widely supported transport format, suitable for many web APIs.
+[JSON](https://en.wikipedia.org/wiki/JSON) is an excellent, widely supported transport format, suitable for many web APIs.

-Supporting JSON and only JSON is a practical default for APIs, and generally reduces complexity both for the API provider and consumer.
+Supporting JSON and only JSON is a practical default for APIs, and generally reduces complexity for both the API provider and consumer.

 General JSON guidelines: